CarettaCaretta11/bhossc/README.md

 A social media app for sharing information and ideas, asking questions etc. for students.

-* The project was last transferred to a new platform (02.11.2022) and won't be maintained anymore.
+* The project was last transferred to a new platform (11.02.2022) and won't be maintained anymore.

-Visit [the website](https://bhossc.onrender.com) and register with your BHOS email address to start this journey!
+Visit [the website](https://bhossc.herokuapp.com) | [(alternative link)](https://bhossc.onrender.com) and register with your BHOS email address to start this journey!

+* Account for testing purposes:

+        email: testuser@bhossc.com
+        password: 12test34